Filing Annual Returns For Your Business

 As a small company just starting out, filing your Annual Returns can be a somewhat precarious task.
 In addition, you will have to deal with other issues such as legal compliance.
 To make the process of filing your Annual Returns a smooth-sailing one, here are the key requirements you need to know.

-Is Your Company a Public, Private or Dormant?
+Is Your Company a Public or Private Company?

 To begin filing your Annual Returns, it is important to first ascertain which category in ACRA your company belongs to.